Income Tax Folio S3-F4-C1, General Discussion of Capital Cost Allowance

 Chapter 1: General Discussion of Capital Cost Allowance

-More information on the proposed changes is available on the Accelerated Investment Incentive webpage and on the Fall Economic Statement 2018 webpage.
+More information is available on the Accelerated Investment Incentive and Zero-Emission Vehicles web pages.

 An update to this Chapter is being prepared for publication.